jaysomani/Blockchain-Based-Decentralized-Cloud-Storage-System/README.md

 We are trying to create a decentralized cloud storage system using blockchain and the pinata server where we are trying to store the photos and the files on the pinata server.

+this is what we want to create the decentralized cloud storage system